 - Being good to yourself: It’s important to feel good about your successes.
 But it’s also important not to beat yourself up if you fall short of a goal.
 Maybe you’re expecting too much.
 Maybe you’re trying to change things that really are beyond your control.
 Do the best you can, look at what worked and what didn’t and then move on.
 Do something that you enjoy every day.

 Everyone has good days and bad days.
 It’s normal to feel discouraged from time to time.
 Sometimes, however, the stress or overwhelming feelings you’re having are a sign of something bigger.
 A diabetes care and education specialist will talk to you about signs that you may have depression, such as:

 - Lack of interest or pleasure in activities

 - Not wanting to talk to family or friends about your diabetes or other stresses

 - Not seeing the point of taking care of yourself

 - Feeling as though diabetes is defeating you or that you can’t take care of yourself

 The most important thing is to realize that help is available.
-Your diabetes educator, your doctor, and your support system such as your family and friends are there for you and can help you cope.
+Your diabetes care and education specialist, your doctor, and your support system such as your family and friends are there for you and can help you cope.